Planning Advance Care Together (PACT) to Improve Engagement in Advance Care Planning

 Description

 OUTLINE: Patients and support persons are randomized to 1 of 2 arms.
-ARM I: Participants use PACT mHealth app.
-ARM II: Participants engage in standard care with no modifications.
+ARM I: Participants use PACT mHealth app for up to 4 weeks and receive one check-in call on study.
+ARM II: Participants engage in standard care with no modifications for up to 4 weeks.
 After completion of study intervention, participants are followed up at 3 and 6 months.

 Eligibility